SoffWolf/Favor-Giver/README.md

 # Favor-Giver
-Let's create a website to connect elderly/disabled people and with people who are willing to give a hand.
+Let's create a mobile application to connect elderly/disabled people with people who are willing to give a hand.